hasindu2008/sigtk/README.md

 # sigtk

 A simple toolkit written for performing various operations on nanopore raw signal data.
-This is still in a very premature development state.
-The command line interface is therefore subject to frequent change.
-Currently, *sigtk* it is single threaded and has not been optimised for performance.
+This is still in a very premature development stage and thus anticipate changes.
+Currently, *sigtk* is single threaded and has not been optimised for performance.
 The intended use is to perform operations on relatively smaller datasets for learning purposes and eyeballing.

 ## Building